-- One course antibiotics for a stomach infection, available locally at chemist shop or pharmacy with no doctor's prescription.
+- One course of antibiotics for a stomach infection is available locally at a chemist shop or pharmacy with no doctor's prescription.

-- One course antibiotics for a chest infection, available locally at chemist shop or pharmacy with no doctor's prescription.
+- One course of antibiotics for chest infection is available locally at a chemist shop or pharmacy with no doctor's prescription.

 - One small bottle of water purification tablets (needs to contain silver-ions AND chlorine) or a water filter or UV sterilizer.

-- Extra prescription glasses/contact lens.
+- Extra prescription glasses/contact lenses.
 Contact lens wearers, please bring glasses in case of emergency.

 Note: Do not bring sleeping pills.
-They are respiratory depressants which is problematic at high altitude.
+They are respiratory depressants that are problematic at high altitudes.

 Miscellaneous Practical Items: